 …followed by other capabilities such as user account management, and fund management and tracking.
 For resonant-and satisfying-self-service customer support experiences, this content should be offered in Spanish.
 If this content isn't available on a translated website, consumers will experience friction and frustration.

-It's no secret turnover rates in call centers are brutal-sometimes as much as 50% in larger call centers.
+It's no secret turnover rates in call centres are brutal-sometimes as much as 50% in larger call centres.
 This burnout is largely caused by monotonous interactions with customers.
 Studies have found that the less stimulating these customer-service interactions are, the more bored and dispirited employees are likely to become.